 Can a sole proprietor get a merchant account?

 To accept card payments, you need a merchant account.
-However, merchant accounts are provided to registered businesses only (not individuals), so you must apply as a registered business entity to qualify.
+However, merchant accounts are provided to registered businesses only (not individuals).
+So you must apply as a registered business entity to qualify.

 The good news is that a sole proprietor registration qualifies you as a business eligible to open a merchant account.